kubernetes-sigs/kube-scheduler-simulator/docs/kube-apiserver.md

 1. Etcd URL - access our Etcd instance.
 2. Authorization mode - uses RBAC authorization.
 3. Authentication method - to allow anonymous authentication.
-4. Secure Serving - creation of a fake key for *secure serving* - hence the need for permission to create directory under `var/run`.
+4. Secure Serving - creation of a temporary fake key for *secure serving* and saving the key in a temporary directory.
 5. Admission - disabling admission plugins allow us to create nodes without not ready taints, and not having to create default service accounts.